striebel/qual_exam_domain_adaptation_experiment/README.md

 This script will first check how many of the models are done training and print that statistic, and the script will also prompt you to press return to continue.
-If all the models have all trained, press return;
+If all the models have trained, press return;
 otherwise press Ctrl+c to exit the script.

 <h2 id='evaluate'>Evaluate</h2>